MAVFI: An End-to-End Fault Analysis Framework with Anomaly Detection and Recovery for Micro Aerial Vehicles: MAVFI Fault Injection Framework

-Fig.~\ref{fig:Inject-overview} illustrates the simulation infrastructure of the MAV system, including environment and drone simulation on the host simulator and the MAV's PPC pipeline integrated with MAVFI on the companion computer.
-Each ROS node comprises a single compute kernel, such as point cloud generation or motion planner.
+Fig.~\ref{fig:Inject-overview} illustrates our fault injection infrastructure for a ROS-based UAV system.
+It includes the simulated environment and UAV on the host system.
+The UAV's PPC pipeline is integrated with MAVFI on a ``companion'' computer.
+The companion computer processes high-level tasks, while a microcontroller typically handles the low-level flight controller commands.

 Each PPC stage contains one or multiple ROS nodes.
-ROS node communicates through ROS topics (one-to-many node communication) and/or ROS services (one-to-one node communication) as shown in the system layer of Fig.~\ref{fig:MAV_system}.
-To maintain our framework's portability, the MAVFI tool is built as a ROS node, which leverages the ROS communication protocol and Linux system call.
+Each ROS node comprises a single compute kernel, such as a motion planner.
+ROS node communicates through ROS topics (one-to-many communication) and ROS services (one-to-one communication).
+MAVFI is built as a ROS node to maintain our framework's portability, and it leverages the ROS communication protocol and Linux system calls to inject faults.
+Fig.~\ref{fig:Inject-overview} illustrates an error propagation example when a fault is injected in the \textit{Motion Planner} kernel---it manifests as a corruption of execution in \textit{Multidoftraj}, \textit{Trajectory}, which eventually corrupts a flight command and impacts the quality of flight (QoF).

-To establish end-to-end MAV experiments, we borrowed another open-source ROS-based MAV simulation infrastructure, i.e., MAVBench~\cite{boroujerdian2018mavbench}, which includes Unreal Engine to simulate the surrounding environment, AirSim simulator~\cite{DBLP:journals/corr/ShahDLK17} to capture a MAV's dynamics and kinematics, and PPC computational pipeline to generate flight commands in real-time.
-The AirSim interface allows the PPC pipeline to access the sensor data (e.g., RGB-D and IMUs) and send back the flight commands to the flight controller in the AirSim simulator.
+To establish UAV experiments, we integrated the fault injection with a ROS-based UAV simulator, MAVBench~\cite{boroujerdian2018mavbench}.
+MAVBench includes Unreal Engine to simulate the surrounding environment, AirSim to capture a UAV's kinematics, and PPC pipeline to generate flight commands in real-time.
 The PPC pipeline processes the sensor data and generates flight commands continuously until the mission is complete.
-Finally, the end-to-end mission QoFs are recorded.

-Fig.~\ref{fig:Inject-overview} also illustrates an error propagation example when a fault is injected at the \textit{Motion Planner} kernel and manifests as a corruption of execution results (i.e., \textit{Multidoftraj}, \textit{Trajectory}), which eventually corrupts the flight command and impacts the overall end-to-end QoF.
-To the best of our knowledge, MAVFI is the first fault injection tool targeted at ROS-based MAV applications.
+Finally, the real-time mission QoF metrics are recorded.
+Although we use a MAV as an example, the fault analysis methodology is broadly applicable to any ROS-based AV use case.